Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is what the Ukrainian Challenger 2 suffered during the battle near the village of Rabotino, which the country's forces recaptured in mid-August.

 The Challenger 2 apparently hit a mine while moving from Rabotino to the nearby village of Verbovoe.
-Russian soldiers fired a Kornet anti-tank missile that hit the Challenger 2's turret roof, causing the tank to burn down.
+Russian soldiers fired a Kornet anti-tank missile that hit the Challenger 2's turret roof, causing the tank to burn out.

 "This was a bad situation for the Challenger 2, which suffered two consecutive hits.
 The first was an anti-tank mine that damaged the tracks, immobilizing the Challenger 2, and then a hit to the turret roof," Axe wrote.
 "This seems to be a tactic the Russians have discovered to destroy the Challenger 2 tank."